Galdan Namchot

 Speaking of Galdan Namchot, we have to talk about master Tsongkhapa, who has a high status in Tibetan Buddhism.
 He is the founder of the Gelug School, as well as a Buddhist reformer.
 His life is full of legends.
 Tsongkhapa was born in Qinghai Province around the time of the Yuan Dynasty.
 He began to study at 3, received precepts at 7, and traveled to central Tibet at the age of 17.
 At the age of 31, he wrote the masterpiece “Prāsaṅgika ", which makes him famous all over the world.
 Through continuous practice and preaching, when Master Tsongkhapa was 53 years old, he founded the ancestral monastery of the Gelug Sect, Ganden Monastery.

-Since then, Ganden, Drepung, and Sera have been known as the three major monasteries in Lhasa and worshipped by countless believers every day in this snowy plateau.
+Since then, Ganden, Drepung, and Sera have been known as the three major monasteries in Lhasa and are worshipped by countless believers every day on this snowy plateau.
 After setting up Ganden Monastery, Tsongkhapa founded the Gelug Sect.
 He improved the status of the slacked religious discipline and made irreplaceable contributions to spreading the Dharma, so he was worshipped by thousands of believers.
 When Tsongkhapa passed away, his followers fell into great mourning.
 In order to commemorate the great monk, people set October 25th as Galdan Namchot Festival.
 Since then, this festival has been passed down in Tibetan areas for 600 years, till today.

 Tradition